vbonhomme/Momit/README.md

   - `.mom` files are easy to read, for humans, and to parse, for computers.

-## Definition
+## `.mom` file format definition

-`.mod` files are plain text files whose single line syntax fall within one of the five following
+`.mom` files are plain text files whose single line syntax fall within one of the five following
 rules: